RoracJ/Portfolio-Extraordinaire/README.md

 npm run test

 ## License
-This project is licensed under the None license.
+N/A

 ## Questions
 For any questions, you can reach me at [roracjohnson@gmail.com](mailto:roracjohnson@gmail.com) or visit my [GitHub profile](https://github.com/RoracJ).

+This project used source code from ChatGTP, then heavily modified by me.